Bibiladeniye Mahanama

-Bibiladeniye Mahanama Thero also works on a variety of Meditation, Mental well-being and Mood Uplifting music experimentations within the mobile App space.
-On this platform his most notable are with Mind Supply of the USA and Rest Tech India are notable.

-The Thero is also recognized as the pioneer who introduced Conceptual Musical Short Films to Sri Lanka.
+The Thera is also recognised as the pioneer who introduced Conceptual Musical Short Films to Sri Lanka.
 In 2019, he started work on the first Conceptual Musical Short Film – Wallstory.
 It was released on the digital stream in 2020.
-This was a milestone for the Sri Lankan Cinema Music industry.
-On the 21st of September, 2021 on World Peace Day, he released the second Conceptual Musical Short Film – Piece for Peace, to celebrate peace and inter-religious harmony.
+This was a milestone for the Sri Lankan cinema music industry.
+On the 21st of September, 2021 on World Peace Day, he released the second conceptual musical short film – Piece for Peace, to celebrate peace and inter-religious harmony.

-The thero’s contribution to society is not limited to only music, cinema, Buddhist philosophy and spiritual harmony.
+The Thera’s contribution to society is not limited to only music, cinema, Buddhist philosophy and spiritual harmony.
 The creative contribution too is immense.
-The most notable being the restoration of the research based “Jathaka” Stories Recitals project in 2015-16.
-The “Jathaka Katha” (Jathaka Stories) is one of the most important works of literature in the Theravada Buddhist Tradition.
+The most notable being the restoration of the research based “Jathaka” Stories Recitals project in 2015–16.
+The “Jathaka Katha” (Jathaka Stories) is one of the most important works of literature in the Theravada Buddhism.
 With the participation of over 150 Buddhist monks, the Jathaka Stories were recorded in the traditional Jathaka Stories recital form.
 The project was envisioned as a means of preserving the traditional recital of Jathaka Stories in its original style, for posterity.
-The restoration work is a 500 plus hour voice recording project that was overlooked by Venerable Bibiladeniye Mahanama thero.
+The restoration work is a 500 plus hour voice recording project that was overlooked by Venerable Bibiladeniye Mahanama Thera.

-Venerable Bibiladeniye Mahanama Thero is also the Music Director from the Sri Lankan end, on the Television drama series “You Are Always with Me”, jointly produced by the People’s Republic of China and the Democratic Socialist Republic of Sri Lanka.
-It is the first Television Drama series co-produced between Sri Lanka and China and was directed by Cui Yali.
+Venerable Bibiladeniye Mahanama Thera is also the music director from the Sri Lankan end, on the Television drama series “You Are Always with Me”, jointly produced by the People’s Republic of China and the Democratic Socialist Republic of Sri Lanka.
+It is the first television drama series co-produced between Sri Lanka and China and was directed by Cui Yali.

-Even at this young age, he holds various positions in global associations working that work on environmental and animal welfare, as well as multi-religious and welfare organizations.
-The thero is also the founder of the Share the Love Foundation Of Ceylon and Sandhara Spiritual Buddhist Aesthetics & Arts Centre.
+Even at this young age, he holds various positions in global associations working that work on environmental and animal welfare, as well as multi-religious and welfare organisations.
+The Thera is also the founder of the Share the Love Foundation of Ceylon and Sandhara Spiritual Buddhist Aesthetics and Arts Centre.